microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Confirm-EntraBetaDomain.md

 ### -ForceTakeover

 Used for external admin takeover of an unmanaged domain.
-The default value for this parameter is false.
+The default value for this parameter is `false`.

 ```yaml
 Type: System.Boolean